aryakgupta/erp-edu/odoo/doc/setup/install.rst

       the :guilabel:`Definition` tab and enter the password (e.g. ``odoo``), then click :guilabel:`OK`.

-      The user and password must be passed to Odoo using either the :option:`-w <odoo.py -w>` and :option:`-r <odoo.py -r>` options or :ref:`the configuration file <reference/cmdline/config>`
+      The user and password must be passed to ERP using either the :option:`-w <odoo.py -w>` and :option:`-r <odoo.py -r>` options or :ref:`the configuration file <reference/cmdline/config>`